Shop Parts keyboard_double_arrow_right

 Problems with Struts and Ball Joints

-If you hear rattling noises in your Tesla Model 3, it might be a good idea to inspect the struts, ball joints, and strut mounts of your vehicle.
+If you hear rattling noises in your Tesla Model 3, it might be a good idea to inspect the struts, control arm bushings, ball joints, and strut mounts of your vehicle.
 When these components are misaligned or get damaged in any way, they might make clunky noises.
 If the struts and ball joints require attention, it’s important to get them checked by a mechanic as soon as possible.

 Wires and Clips in the Door Panel